 *What about Jon Snow, Daenerys, and her handmaiden?
 No, they're designated protagonists who are having their questionable acts propped up by the narrative, and while her handmaiden is probably legitimate...I kind of worried they'll make her betray Daenerys or kill her off.

 - I was a 100% percent wrong about Incest Queen.
 I thought she would at least realize Sansa is too stupid to poison Joffrey, but I guess grief makes you crazy.

 - Tyrion, you're right about Sansa but you're wrong about your dad.
 While he doesn't have much regard for your safety and has definitely endangered your life and put you in scenarios where you should die, he clearly does not want your certain doom.
-He would have done it by now.
+He would have ensured your demise by now if he wanted you dead.
 He's presiding over this trial to give you a fair chance.

 - I'm glad the show didn't drag out the whole "Who killed Joffrey?" angle.
 There are too many plot threads to worry about a murder mystery.

 - On the other hand that this show wants to pretend that the rape scene from the last episode didn't happen is even sicker than the scene itself.